telliott99/MyMath/kepler/kepler-feynman.rst

     \mathbf{r} \times \mathbf{v} = \mathbf{r} \times \dot{\mathbf{r}}

-(times the mass) is the angular momentum, and the lack of change is the principle of the conservation of angular momentum.
+(times the mass) is twice the angular momentum, and the lack of change is the principle of the conservation of angular momentum.